 Other Products you need to know…

 If it’s a solid skincare routine you’re after, Awake shows its got fighting spirit.
 Their products are pretty great.
-Ingredient, brand goals, and the actual skincare line are solid and you have nothing to be worried about in that case.
+The ingredient, brand goals, and skincare line are solid, and you have nothing to worry about in that case.

 Awake Beauty is an impressive brand which I am looking forward to seeing new things from and hopefully big ones in the near future!
 They have all the right grounding for a great brand!